gregnz/stocks/AYX.md

 Alteryx|18|20|22|25|29|30|34|39|43
 Def.
 Rev||||74|74|77|82|114|112

 So almost identical in terms of revenue.
-My gut feel...?
-They're competition, but after different audiences.
-I'm pretty sure if you give Talend to a data scientist they'll punch you.
-If you give Talend to a developer who needs to get some kind of ETL job done and has no other tools... sure.

-They're also very into corporate speak, which suggests they're really targeting C-level sales.
-Alteryx are more "Got an analysis problem?
-Play with our tool, solve it, then we'll talk about bigger things".
-I definitely prefer the Alteryx approach.
+[Updated from XMFBreakerTinkers feedback] Talend and Alteryx don't really operate in the same space.
+Talend is targetting big companies who have lots of different (large) datastores that need the data to be combined in order to do something with it (stick it in a datawarehouse/lake for example).

+Alteryx is more at the end of the chain.
+As a desktop app, they can't really deal with large amounts of data, unless its with their in-database tools (which the databases have to support).
+But you don't necessarily need all the data in order to develop a good model.

-From here on, I'm going to ignore Talend because the corporate speak makes me ill.
+From here on, I'm going to ignore Talend because a) I don't think they compete at all (thanks TMFBreakerTinker!) and b) the corporate speak makes me ill.

 ### Datarobot
 Datarobot is an interesting company.
 I saw mention of it on one of the boards.
 As far as I can tell, it automates that model building part of analysis.
 It will ingest your data, and then spin it through a large variety of models, with automatic feature discovery.